nayaraquino/qa_stant_challenge/README.md

 # QA-Challange
-Public repository destined to the test stage of the selective process to the vacancy of Quality Assurance Jr.
+Public repository destined to the test stage of the selective process to the Quality Assurance Jr. vacancy.

 Consider the application notes below: